LionHealthCU/lion_health_website/README.md

 # lionhealthwebsite
-The Official Website for Lion Health
+The Official Website for Columbia University's Lion Health